puppetlabs/puppet-docs/source/guides/file_serving.markdown

         allow 192.168.0.*
         allow 192.168.1.0/24

-#### Global allow
+### Global allow

-Specifying a single wildcard will let anyone into a module:
+Specifying a single wildcard will let any node access a mount point:

     [export]
         path /export
         allow *

+Note that the default behavior for custom mount points is equivalent to `deny *`.